klabranche/pytoh/README.md

 1. [Request access](https://github.com/features/codespaces/signup) to Codespaces for your github account.
 Access should be given in a few hours.
 1. After getting access to Codespaces; login to github and navigate to the https://github.com/klabranche/pytoh repository.
 1. Select `Use this template`.
-While you can create a Codespace right from `<> code` this will create a copy of the repository in your profile.
+While you can create a Codespace right from `<> code`, `use this template` will create a copy of the repository in your profile.
 1. Fill out the form and select `Create repository from template`.
 1. On your new repository select the `<> Code` menu; then `Codespaces` tab; then select `Create codespace on main`.